The place God Incarnate chose to begin manifesting His sacrificial love, which reached its culmination on the Cross, was the family home.

 Together with Mary and His earthly father Joseph, Christ began to reveal something of the unity of love within the most perfect of communions, the Holy Trinity.

 It is fitting to celebrate the Holy Family as part of the Christmas cycle.
 We contemplate the coming of the Lord in imitation of that final, perfect communion with God to be enjoyed only by the blessed in heaven.
-In the older, traditional calendar we celebrate Holy Family today.
-However, I am using the prayer from the Novus Ordo to explain the feast.

 The family is a paradigm of all other human relationships.
 Food for thought during the presidential campaign process and also as we scrabble for solutions to so many growing social ills.

 The Holy Family teaches us, still in this world but moving inexorably toward our judgment and final goal, how to live together in this present state of “already, but not yet”.

 Deus, qui praeclara nobis sanctae Familiae

 ut domesticis virtutibus caritatisque vinculis illam sectantes,

 This is a new composition for the Novus Ordo.
 It could have a precedent in the Ambrosian Rite.